In attempting to solve many physics and mathematics problems appear

 As shown, the solution displayed the Fourier coefficients.
 Knowing if (3) makes sense depends if on t = 0 make sense

-From the beginning, we didn't talk about conditions on f or on its derivatives.
+At the beginning, we did not talk about conditions on f or on its derivatives.
 The questions now are ...
-Under what conditions f Series converges?
-In what sense? and if it does, converges necessarily to function f?
+Under what conditions a f series converges?
+In what sense? and if it does ... does it converge necessarily to function f?